TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SingleModelCrud.md

 }
 ```

-Depending on how you setup the DbContext, the model requires some further annotations sich as which table it applies to and what the primary key is.
+Depending on how you setup the DbContext, the model requires some further annotations such as which table it applies to and what the primary key is.

 ```csharp
 [Table("HR.EmployeeClassification")]